Allergy Shots in Des Moines, IA: What to Know

 IA Health Link provides Medicaid managed care in Des Moines through Iowa Total Care (Centene), Wellpoint Iowa, and Molina Healthcare of Iowa.
 Step-therapy reform under HF 233 eases access to allergy treatments.

 Curex accepts most major Des Moines insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Des Moines.
+At $129/month without insurance, Curex at-home SCIT costs far less than Year 1 traditional allergy shot costs in Des Moines.

 Allergy Shot Resources